Kingxukai/linux/Documentation/filesystems/ext4/super.rst

    * - 0x100
      - Multiple mount protection (INCOMPAT_MMP).
    * - 0x200
      - Flexible block groups.
-See the earlier discussion of this feature (INCOMPAT_FLEX_BG).
+See the woke earlier discussion of this feature (INCOMPAT_FLEX_BG).
    * - 0x400
      - Inodes can be used to store large extended attribute values